heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph Recommendation.md

 6. KGAT: Knowledge Graph Attention Network for Recommendation (KDD 2019)
 7. Reinforcement knowledge graph reasoning for explainable recommendation (SIGIR 2019)

-__Recommendation related to LLM__
+__Recommendation related to LLM__ 🔥🔥🔥
 1. Breaking the Barrier: Utilizing Large Language Models for Industrial Recommendation Systems through an Inferential Knowledge Graph (Arxiv 2024, from Alibaba) [[Paper](https://arxiv.org/pdf/2402.13750.pdf)] [[Blog](https://mp.weixin.qq.com/s/WIFTUHAp4PXX_wx0QMOsHw)]
 > * LLMs+Inferential Knowledge Graph: Better understanding and prediction of user perchase.
 > * LLM-KERec: (1) There is an entity extractor that extracts unified concept terms from items and user information.
 (2) To provide cost-effective and reliable prior knowledge, entity pairs are generated based on entity popularity and specific strategies.
 (3) The LLM determines complementary relationships in each entity pair, and constructs a complementary knowledge graph.
 (4) A new complementary recall module and an Entity-Entity-Item (E-E-I) weight decision model refine the scoring of the ranking model by using real complementary exposure-click samples.
+2. LLM is Knowledge Graph Reasoner: LLM’s Intuition-Aware Knowledge Graph Reasoning for Cold-Start Sequential Recommendation (ECIR 2025) [[Paper](https://link.springer.com/chapter/10.1007/978-3-031-88711-6_17)]
+3. KGGLM: A Generative Language Model for Generalizable Knowledge Graph Representation Learning in Recommendation (RecSys 2024) [[Paper](https://dl.acm.org/doi/abs/10.1145/3640457.3691703)]

 ### 💬 Related Reading and Discusssion
 1. Explainable Recommendation: A Survey and New Perspectives (Foundations and Trends in Information Retrieval, 2020) [[PDF](https://arxiv.org/pdf/1804.11192.pdf)]